 It’s a feeling we’re all too familiar with.
 By the time the presenter flicks to the second slide in the deck, we realise: we’re trapped.
 We’re going to have to sit here while someone reads a deck of slides to us.
 In the time it takes the presenter to finish reading that slide, we’ve counted the number of participants and calculated the man-hours wasted.
 By the fifth slide, our minds have turned to other tasks our time would be better spent on.
 We may feel bored, annoyed, or even frustrated, but we’re certainly not feeling persuaded by the presentation.
 We’re barely listening.
 What a wasted opportunity.

-This article gives you practical tips for producing more effective presentations, when you have valuable content to convey and a precious opportunity to share it.
-It also provides examples of how we applied these presentation tips when designing TWi’s technical writing and effective writing skills training courses.
+This article gives you practical tips for producing more effective presentations when you have valuable content to convey and a precious opportunity to share it.
+It also provides examples of how we applied these presentation tips when designing TWi’s technical writing training course.

 Importance of Resonating